-Need a Veterinary Debt Collection Agency?
+Need a Veterinary Collection Agency?
 Contact Us

-Veterinary Debt Collections: Hiring a Collections Agency
+Hiring a Veterinary Collection Agency

 There is one thumb rule to minimize your overdue accounts receivable.
-If a pet owner has not cleared your bill after repeated reminders and your bill has been 90 days past due, simply forward this account to a professional Debt Collection Agency.
+If a pet owner has not cleared your bill after repeated reminders and your invoice has been 90 days past due, simply forward this account to a professional Debt Collection Agency.

 Check this: Cost of hiring a collection agency